astrumevorsor/Anthropology21MediaPost/MediaPostAaravRyan.md

 Another very human sentiment is vanity.
 If not ethics, human beings always succumb to the pressure of validation and vanity.
 The fear of not being socially acceptable and being shunned is a constant one.
 This human sentiment is driven to do positive things through anthropology.
 Anhtropological concepts and methodologies such as diversity camps, increased recruitment from minorities, exposure to minority surroundings, etc. have shown to drive up the reprsentation of minorities and a positive feeling around them.
 This means more minorities in the workplace and more people to interact with.
 People are motivated to be acceptible, which makes them accountable.
 It is this accountability which we need in the 21st century workplace, which is not possible without an anthropological intervention.

+To conclude, anthropology serves as a screen for identifying changes to be made and keeps every stakeholder in the algorithmic decision making process accountable.
+With this accountability, we can ensure that AI is ethical and safe for all, moreover being accessible to everyone and accounting for every group's point of view, whether majority or minority.

+With that, we'd like to thank you for reading our post and bid you goodbye.
+If possible, please share this with your classmates and family members as we have worked tirelessly to bring this issue to the attention of the public and be of great support to us in our future endeavors.